 However, retraining may not get the model fixed and can cost you.
 So, the feasible solution for your next training cycle is blocking attack attempts and detecting malicious inputs through rate limiting, validity checking, regression testing, and so on.
 Rate limiting controls how often a user can repeat an activity (such as logging in to an account) within a specified timeframe.

 Validity checking helps you test the quality and accuracy of source data before training an ML model.
 Regression testing can help prevent ML bugs by keeping track of the ML model’s performance.
-You can also perform simulated attacks against your algorithms to learn how you can build defences against data poisoning attacks.
+You can also perform simulated attacks against your algorithms to learn how you can build defenses against data poisoning attacks.
 This allows you to discover the possible data points attackers could target and create mechanisms to dismiss such data points.

 Sometimes you train ML models using sensitive or private data.
 You need to understand the laws in your jurisdiction as they relate to data handling and storage.
 Several data protection laws protect the use of personal user data without consent.